 Gabe is the Co-Founder and President of YourStake.org, which provides explainable ESG data/tools, impact reporting, and shareholder engagement services.
 Gabe also co-founded Real Impact Tracker to evaluate fund managers on their holistic impact creation.
 Gabe’s believes that long-term investors have a tremendous incentive and ability to fight societal injustice with the right data and client support.

 Gabe got his impact investing start while co-leading Yale’s fossil fuel divestment movement.
 At the same time, he co-ran the undergraduate Socially Responsible Investment fund, which became the first undergraduate organization to file a shareholder resolution.
 Gabe was recognized as 30 under 30 in socially responsible investing, and sits on the board of the Intentional Endowments Network.
 His perfect day includes eating Thai food while discussing moral philosophy.

 Rachel J. Robasciotti, Founder & CEO, Adasina Social Capital

 Among her many recognitions, Rachel has been called upon to testify before the US Senate regarding the state of financial markets.
-She is also regularly featured in the media, including The New York Times, Bloomberg, CNBC, Forbes, and Financial Planning Magazine, as a leader in the financial industry for integrating issues of racial, gender, economic, and climate justice into investment portfolios.
+She is also regularly featured in the media, including The New York Times, Bloomberg, CNBC, Forbes, and Financial Planning Magazine as a leader in the financial industry for integrating issues of racial, gender, economic, and climate justice into investment portfolios.
 Rachel currently serves as Treasurer of the Board of Directors for Resource Generation and as a Board Member for One Fair Wage.
 She is also an advisor for the Integrated Capital Institute and the Indigenous Women’s Investment Fund.